JTermens/APA-Project-Networks/README.md

-# k-nearest Neighbour search of network communities in their K-d tree representation
+# K-nearest neighbour search of network communities in their K-d tree representation

 The aim of this project is to implement k-nearest neighbour search algorithm based on the K-d tree representation of network communities extracted from a co-expression network.